CharvitZalavadiya/NextJS/README.md

   - Client components
     - To create a Client component, it's necessary to add "use client" at the top of the component file
     - Client components can't perform tasks like reading files, but they have the ability to use hooks and manage interactions

+---

+## 5 : Routing

+- Next.js has a file-system based routing mechanism
+- URL paths that users can access in the browser are defined by files and folders in your codebase

+- Routing Conventions
+  - All routes must be placed inside the app folder
+  - Every file that corresponds to a route must be named as 'page' and extension are highly prefered to be in .js or .jsx or .ts or .tsx
+  - Every folder corresponds to a path segment in the browser URL

+---

+## 6 : Nested Routes

+- For example if your routes is like : http://www.localhost:3000/blog/first then create folder in app named blog with page file and inside blog folder create new folder named first with page file

+---

+## 7 : Dynamic Routes